helidon-io/helidon/docs/mp/reactivemessaging/kafka.md

       nack-dlq: dql_topic_name
 ```

-If a custom connection is needed, then use the 'nack-dlq' key for all of the
+If a custom connection is needed, then use the 'nack-dlq' key for all the
 producer configuration.

 Example of custom DLQ config: